 As founding partner of Scatena Daniels Communications, Denise Scatena has nearly 25 of strategic communications experience.
 She has the ear of the top media powerhouses and community influencers in San Diego County and beyond.
 Denise has won multiple awards from the San Diego Press Club, and is the PRSA SD/IC 2020 Deborah Baker PR Professional of the Year.

-Sheila Traister, Actor, Director, Writer, Educator; SAG-AFTRA Colorado President & National Board Member; USAF Veteran
+Sheila Traister, Actor, Director, Writer, Educator; SAG-AFTRA National Committees, Colorado AFL-CIO Executive Board; USAF Veteran

 Sheila is a USAF veteran and an award winning actor, director and writer for stage and screen.
 She created the acting department at the Colorado Film School and has a private coaching practice with global reach.
-She serves on the national SAG-AFTRA Military Personnel and Families Support Committee and has dedicated the past 27 years as an elected SAG-AFTRA leader.
+She serves on the national SAG-AFTRA Military Personnel and Families Support Committee and has served as an elected leader in SAG-AFTRA for the past 29 consecutive years.
 Sheila starred in the short film REWIND which screened at GIFF San Diego 2021.

-Nancy Worlie is the associate general manager for content & communications at KPBS.
-She manages news, programming, public and media relations, marketing, events, government relations, and strategic planning.
+Nancy Worlie is the chief content and communications officer for KPBS, San Diego’s public media organization.
 Before joining KPBS in 2003, Nancy was the managing editor of Las Vegas ONE, where she helped renovate its hour-long evening newscast and launched a new morning show as well as a political interview program.
-Nancy has also served as broadcast director for U.S. Sen. Harry Reid, D-Nevada, in Washington, D.C., where she worked with the national, state and local media.
+Nancy has also served as broadcast director for the late U.S. Senator Harry Reid, D-Nevada, in Washington, D.C., where she worked with the national, state and local media.